A Comprehensive Framework for the Evaluation of Individual Treatment Rules From Observational Data: Introduction

 To fit with most ITRs available in medicine (e.g., computerized clinical decision support tools, or guidelines), we view ITRs as deterministic maps recommending one of two treatment options.
 To make inference accounting for real-life prescription of treatment by physicians, we consider that deterministic ITRs are stochastically implemented with a probability of implementation depending on patient characteristics.
 Critically, we then distinguish two situations: i) the ITR was just released and treatment prescription was never based on it in the population, or ii) the ITR was available and, for some patients in the population, treatment prescription was based on it.
 We term these two situations the \emph{new ITR} and the \emph{partially implemented ITR} situations, respectively.
 In the former situation, we propose to numerically explore the benefit an ITR may have under different implementation schemes.
 In the latter situation, inference is more challenging as we are typically given observational data where we do not know which patients had implemented the ITR.
 That is, on top of the fundamental problem of causal inference, we need to handle an additional latent variable denoting implementation.
 To address this situation, we develop a new probability model and rely on a mixture of experts fitted via an EM algorithm for inference.

-ITR estimation and evaluation has been considered in the literature of both statistics \cite{Qian2011,Zhao2012,Luedtke2016} and machine learning \cite{Kallus2018,Thomas2016}.
-Works most related to ours include the evaluation of stochastic rules \cite{Diaz2013}, biomarker performance \cite{Janes2014}, and ITR value accounting for the number of treated units \cite{Imai2021}.
+ITR estimation and evaluation has been considered in the literature of both statistics \citep{Qian2011,Zhao2012,Luedtke2016} and machine learning.\citep{Kallus2018,Thomas2016} Works most related to ours include the evaluation of stochastic rules,\citep{Diaz2013} biomarker performance,\citep{Janes2014} and ITR value accounting for the number of treated units. \citep{Imai2021} We note that encouragement designs \citep{Baiocchi2014} and instrumental variable \citep{Angrist1995,Frangakis2002} methods tackle problems related to, but subtly different from the question of estimating the effect of an ITR.
 To our knowledge, no work has focused on data originating from a \emph{partially implemented ITR situation}, nor pursued to develop a comprehensive framework for the evaluation of ITRs from observational data.

 This article is organized as follows.
 In the evaluation metrics section, we introduce our causal model as well as our three estimands of interest: the Average Rule Effect (ARE), the Average Implementation Effect (AIE), and the Maximal Implementation Gain (MIG).
 In the inference section, we provide a method to estimate the ARE, AIE, and MIG and compute their standard error in both the \emph{new ITR} and \emph{partially implemented ITR} situations.
 In the simulation section, we study the properties of our estimators in the more challenging \emph{partially implemented ITR situation}.
-Finally, in the application section, we illustrate our approach on the MIMIC-III database, focusing on ITRs for initiation of renal replacement therapy in patients with acute kidney injury.
+Finally, in the application section, we illustrate our approach on the MIMIC-III database, focusing on ITRs for dialysis initiation in patients with acute kidney injury.
 We evaluate two ITRs corresponding to the \emph{new ITR} and the \emph{partially implemented ITR} situations.
-The computer code for simulation studies and data applications is available online at \url{https://github.com/fcgrolleau/ITReval}.
+The computer code for simulation studies and data applications is available at \url{https://github.com/fcgrolleau/ITReval}.